Wirecloud/wirecloud/docs/source/widgets/template/xml_template.rst

       starting sequences of numbers separated by dots.
 Moreover, zeros can only be used alone (e.g. 0.1 is valid but 03.2 is not).

-      These tree fields (vendor, name and version) identify the widget, therefore there can not be a repetition of such identifier in any collection of wirecloud resources (widgets or mashups).
+      These tree fields (vendor, name and version) uniquely identify the widget, therefore there can not be a repetition of such identifier in any collection of wirecloud resources (including widgets, mashups, operators, ...).

-    + **DisplayName**
+    + **DisplayName**.
+Name used in the user interface for the widget.
+This field can be translated, therefore this field is not used to uniquely identify the widget.
     + **Author**.
 Developer of the widget.
     + **Mail**.
 E-mail address to get in touch with the developer(s).
     + **Description**.
 A brief textual description of the widget.
     + **ImageURI**.
 Absolute or template-relative URL of the widget image for the catalog.
     + **iPhoneImageURI**.
 Image to be used in iPhone and other smartphones.
     + **WikiURI**.
-Entry to a Wiki where to find a complete description of the widget
+Absolute or template-relative URL of the widget documentation.

 2. **Integration Variables and Platform Elements**.
 The variables that uses the widget to interact with the environment, associating concepts with aspects are